When Should You Pay Your Credit Card Bill?

 Accuracy is important to us so this article has gone through a thorough 3-stage review process and fact-checked by our team.

-Your ideal credit card payment schedule depends on your monthly cash flow and financial goals.
+Your credit card payment schedule should depend on your monthly cash flow and financial goals.
 Paying early can help build your credit score, but paying later lets you keep your cash for emergencies.

 Key Takeaways